 It also made their ideas and knowledge predominantly anti-scientific.
 Their only motivation was to protect the ancient knowledge almost exclusively within the community, even if the knowledge was obsolete and wrong.
 Over time, the community lost the scientific curiosity and the drive to look for new ideas.
 For centuries, learning old Sanskrit scriptures and shlokas (verses) became the standard of knowledge in the Brahmin community.
 Vedas and Upanishads, outdated ancient Hindu texts, became the reference for all scientific, economic, administrative and philosophical questions.
 Even today, this holds true for the orthodox Brahmin schools.
 Fortunately, winds of change are blowing hard and chipping away at the edifice of this obnoxious monopoly of Brahmins over knowledge.

-It is heartening that the combined forces of education, urbanization and capitalism are weakening the foundations of caste system today.
+It is heartening that the combined forces of education, urbanization, and capitalism are weakening the foundations of caste system today.
 Globalization has caused an explosion in the exchange of ideas.
-After losing the race for Industrialization in 19th century, India has finally realized the benefits of technological growth and embraced science.
+After losing the race for Industrialization in the 19th century, India has finally realized the benefits of technological growth and embraced science.
 Capitalism has further accentuated the utilitarian nature of scientific progress.
 With their survival at stake, even the ‘elites’ have come down from their throne.
 People forget their castes in their quest to earn money and survive.
-As the writer and thinker, Chandra Bhan Prasad, puts it perfectly – Pizza delivery has no caste.
-Ironically, Money has become the great equalizer as far as castes are concerned.
+As the writer and thinker, Chandra Bhan Prasad puts it perfectly – Pizza delivery has no caste.
+Ironically, Money has become the great equalizer as far as the caste is concerned.
 It is true, as Prasad says, that only in capitalism can a Dalit buy a Mercedes and hire a Brahmin as a driver.
 Well, Amen to that.